karlgluck/ggez-labkit/ggez-labkit-unity-project/Assets/GGEZ/Labkit/FullSerializer/README.md

 Best of all, Full Serializer is completely free to use and available under the MIT license!

+### A note on what's different

+Hi, Karl G here with GGEZ/Labkit.
+I've made some opt-in modifications to FullSerializer:

+ - `Enum` types can be decorated with `[fsSerializeEnumAsInteger]` to force them to write their integer value
+ - `fsSerializer` has a new field field `UnityReferences`.
+If assigned, objects that derive from `UnityEngine.Object` will use the list to store references inside the JSON instead of serializing the objects themselves.
+When serializing, the list is an output; when deserializing, the list is an input.

 ## Why?

 There were no serializers that just work in Unity that are free and target all export platforms.
 [Full Inspector](http://forum.unity3d.com/threads/224270-Full-Inspector-Inspector-and-serialization-for-structs-dicts-generics-interfaces) needed one, so here it is.